 We focus on the wholistic ‘care for the child’ meaning Linda Mtoto in Kiswahili.
-We support children from under-deserved families between 6 years 20 years in primary, secondary and vocational training to continue attending schools.
+We support children from under-deserved families between 6 years to 20 years in primary, secondary and vocational training to continue attending schools.
 We achieve this through school sponsorship, scholarship programmes, STEAM activities, school managers and teacher trainings to enhance children’s innovativeness, talent and learning opportunities in informal urban settlement settings.

 Our new centre at the Ngao Foundation accommodates a range of programs and activities.
 We have adopted an informal school in Kangemi informal settlement called Joy Hill Academy, with about 100 children of ages 4-8 years.
 The aim is to help this school improve its infrastructure and education standards to the level of regular schools.
 Additionally, we have also partnered with other 9 informal schools in building capacity of their leadership and management through training in effectively improving the standards of the schools.